TikTok's Golden Hour Makeup Is Like Wearing A Glow Filter IRL

 ADVERTISEMENT

+I've tried many glowing makeup trends, but this one is arguably the most mesmerising.
+Perhaps it's the twinkle of the carefully placed highlighter or maybe it's the sun-dappled finish of the bronzing drops.
+Either way, it was a dreary day and my dull skin needed a serious pick-me-up.

-I was already wearing sunscreen but I wanted to try Victoria's trick of applying Glowscreen — an SPF I love — with a brush.
+I was already wearing sunscreen but I wanted to try Victoria's trick of applying it with a brush.
 Sure enough, it gave my skin a golden glint, but I'd recommend applying it with your fingers so as not to lose half the product to the bristles.
 (Dermatologists recommend at least two finger-lengths' worth of sunscreen for your face and neck.)
-Next, I picked up Ilia Super Serum Skin Tint SPF 30, £46, which is highly moisturising and lends skin a dewy sheen.
-If you'd rather spend less, try Rimmel London Kind & Free Moisturising Skin Tint Foundation, £9.99, or Maybelline Super Stay up to 24H Skin Tint Foundation + Vitamin C, £12.99.
+Next, I picked up Ilia Super Serum Skin Tint SPF 30, $77, which is highly moisturising and lends skin a dewy sheen.
+If you'd rather spend less, try Rimmel London Kind & Free Moisturising Skin Tint Foundation, $12.99.

-Bronzing drops were my next port of call and I opted for Jones Road Gel Bronzer, £32, which I blended up into my hairline, down the centre of my nose and along my cheeks.
-I used the second gold shade in Morphe's Ready For Anything Eyeshadow Palette Wallflower, £14, applying it all the way up to my brow bone, then I fluffed up my lashes with Max Factor Masterpiece 2 In 1 Lash WOW Volume & Length Mascara, £12.99.
-Last of all, I traced the outline of my lips with Anastasia Beverly Hills Lip Liner in Hazelnut, £18, and applied a dot of Charlotte Tilbury Hollywood Flawless Filter in 2 Fair, £39, in the centre with a touch of clear gloss.
+Bronzing drops were my next port of call, which I blended up into my hairline, down the centre of my nose and along my cheeks.
+I used the second gold shade in Morphe's Ready For Anything Eyeshadow Palette Wallflower, $23, applying it all the way up to my brow bone, then I fluffed up my lashes with Max Factor Masterpiece 2 In 1 Lash WOW Volume & Length Mascara, $30.99.
+Last of all, I traced the outline of my lips with Anastasia Beverly Hills Lip Liner in Hazelnut, $31, and applied a dot of Charlotte Tilbury Hollywood Flawless Filter in 2 Fair, $70, in the centre with a touch of clear gloss.
 You can use this highlighter to accentuate your high points like cheekbones and the tip of your nose.
-(Try e.l.f.
-Halo Glow Liquid Filter, £14, if you have less to spend.)

 Advertisement